-The decision to meet with a psychologist or to engage in psychotherapy may not be an easy one.
+Decision to meet with a Psychologist or to engage in psychotherapy may not be an easy one.
 It may evoke intense feelings, doubts or worries.
 I hope that the information you can find here will support your decision and help you to initiate positive changes in your life.

-I am a Practitioner Psychologist and a Psychodynamic Psychotherapist with over 10 years of experience working therapeutically with people struggling with a wide range of psychological problems.
+I am a Practitioner Psychologist and a Psychodynamic Psychotherapist with over 15 years of experience working therapeutically with people struggling with a wide range of psychological problems.
 I offer therapy for clients going through personal crisis, experiencing relationship difficulties or career and work related concerns.
-I also support clients with issues around depression, anxiety, personality difficulties and other mental health problems such as psychosis.
+I also support clients with issues around depression, anxiety, personality difficulties and other mental health problems.

 I offer psychological formulation and short-term therapy deriving from various psychological approaches including CBT, Psychodynamic and Integrative models.
 My way of working is emphatic, flexible and receptive to your individual needs.